 Direct finance from individual Universities - contact the University student finance service to see what funds they have available.
 Eg some provide £1000 per year to care leavers, or reduce fees.
+Please refer to www.becomecharity.org.uk/for-professionals/propel/ for a list of Universities and what financial help they offer.

-Tottenham Grammer School Foundation take applications from Haringey Care Leavers through their Somerset Fund.
+Tottenham Grammar School Foundation take applications from Haringey Care Leavers through their Somerset Fund.